Microsoft IIS

 NCSA common log file format

 The NCSA log format is a line-based plain text format that separates fields with spaces and uses hyphens (-) as placeholders for empty fields.
-See the See NCSA Common Log File Format (IIS 6.0) on Microsoft TechNet for more information about this format as used by IIS.
+See Parse logs in Common and Combined Log Format in the NXLog Platform User Guide and NCSA Common Log File Format (IIS 6.0) on Microsoft Learn for more information about this format.

 Log sample